 Role of Scripps College Title IX Responsible Employees

 If you’re a Title IX “Responsible Employee” (see list below) (RE), you must report to the Title IX coordinator if a student or other member of the Scripps or 7C community discloses an incident of sexual assault, dating/domestic violence, stalking, or sexual or gender-based harassment (“Title IX Matter”).
-(See Scripps College’s Discrimination and Harassment Policies and Grievance Procedures for definitions of these terms.)
+(See Scripps College’s Discrimination and Harassment Policies and Grievance Procedures and this RE training PowerPoint for definitions of these terms.)

 As an RE, you have an important role to play in helping the College to stop, prevent, and remedy sexual misconduct on campus.
 Faculty and staff are often the first contact for those who have decided to disclose their experiences with a Title IX Matter.
 Most students don’t report to law enforcement, at least right away.
 If someone is sharing with you, it is likely because they think of you as a trusted adult or mentor, and they need help.